La Laguna (Los Llanos de Aridane)

 La Laguna (also known until recently as Tajuya de abajo or La Laguna de Tajuya) is a town and neighbourhood of Los Llanos de Aridane, in La Palma, Canary Islands, Spain.
 It was significantly affected by a lava flow from the 2021 Cumbre Vieja volcanic eruption, which destroyed hundreds of houses in the town.

 History

-The town was also known as "Tajuya de abajo" or "La Laguna de Tajuya", with historical references going back to the 17th century.
+The town was also known as "Tajuya de Abajo" or "La Laguna de Tajuya", with historical references dating back to the 17th century.

 Description

-The town center is marked by the "Venta de Doña Rosario", a canopy named after a pond that formed nearby when it rained.
-The neighbourhood does not have many historic buildings; it is known more for the local agriculture, which has changed over the years from sugarcane, to tomato, to banana and avocado, with many small plots owned by locals.
+The town center is marked by the "Venta de Doña Rosario", a canopy named after a pond that would form nearby during the rainfall.
+The neighbourhood has few historic buildings and is better known more for the local agriculture, which has evolved over the years from sugarcane, to tomato, to banana and avocado, with many small plots owned by locals.

-It has a parish church dedicated to San Isidro, construction of which started in June 1966, funded by local donations, and significant contributions from local women.
+La Laguna has a parish church dedicated to San Isidro, the construction of which started in June 1966, funded by local donations, and significant contributions from local women.

 As of 2020, it had 1645 inhabitants.